DaoWen/gedtools/README.md

 ### Obtaining the Qt SDK

-GedTools was built using Qt by Nokia version 4.7.3.
+GedTools was written using Qt by Nokia version 4.7.3.
 The Qt SDK 1.1 (with Qt 4.7.3) can be obtained from the following wiki page:

 <https://wiki.qt.io/Qt_4_versions>